Andyluchina/csc-172-labs/lab6/README.md

 > "When in doubt, use brute force." - Ken Thompson, co-creator of the C programming language and the Unix operating system

+## Testcases

+`MakeChange` has a commented-out `main()` that was used to test the code.

+`EightQueen` does too, but it's not very interesting.
+However, commit `f511a291bc9681f6763c306afeae972e9375d54f` removes some code that was used to validate the acceptance test.
+You may find that of interest (you can view said commit easily on GitHub).

 ## Design

 The inline comments should be enough to give you an idea of how stuff works.